 As one of the earliest pioneering families, Percival James Melville Browne arrived in the Port Stephens region in 1886.
 In 1920, Percival’s son, Harry Remington Browne, acquired the family’s first official leases.
-Harry Remington Browne worked the leases with his son, John Benson Browne, and in 1984, John’s son and now East 33 farmer, Glenn Browne, took over operations.
-The Browne family is one of the longest continuous family lines of active oyster farmers to this day.
+Harry Remington Browne worked the leases with his son.
+John Benson Browne, and in 1984, John’s son and now East 33 farmer, Glenn Browne, took over operation - The Browne family is one of the longest continuous family lines of active oyster farmers to this day.

 In 1899, Henry Thompson and his sons commenced a combination of fishing and Sydney Rock Oyster farming in the Port Stephens estuary.
 In 1945, Henry’s grandsons’ Mark and Victor experimented with the concept of sawn hardwood sticks, nailed into a block of 100 and dipped into a thin tar, dried then placed onto timber racks on their wild oyster catching leases.
 This innovation led to a huge expansion of the industry.
-Sadly, Mark died a few years later.
+A few years later Mark, sadly died.
 Victor and his sons, Warren, Brian and Peter, founded V.C.Diemar PTY LTD in 1971, which over the years expanded into Georges River, Port Stephens, Macleay River and later the Hawkesbury River.
 Continuing the family legacy, Brian’s son Robert and Warren’s son Graeme entered into the family business in 1972 and for the last 25 years have run it as their own.
-With no future successors entering the family business, Robert has united with East 33.
+With no future predecessors entering the family business, Robert has united with East 33.

 In the early 1900’s, Carl Ingersol Verdich and his six sons established Verdich Bros Oysters on the banks of Georges River.
 Together these brothers farmed on multiple estuaries up and down the NSW coastline, utilising “highway oyster farming”, moving oysters from area to area to maximise growth and give a unique flavour profile, renowned for excellence.
 In 1974, Maurice Sydney Verdich established the Wallis Lake branch of the business with his two sons, Stephen and Clifford.
 Stephen and two of his sons, Brad and Rhys, now continue the family legacy running M.S.Verdich & Sons, with the business now part of East 33.

-Introducing first generation farmer Tony Troupe, from Camden Haven.
-Tony began oyster farming after a fascination with aquaculture was sparked while completing his Marine Biology degree, which led to Tony commencing oyster farming in 1980.
-Tony expanded his knowledge with a Masters of Science degree and from 2005 became involved with the NSW breeding program, installing a nursery to on-grow juvenile hatchery-bred oysters.
+Introducing first generation farmer Tony Troup, from Camden Haven.
+Tony began oyster farming after a fascination with aquaculture was sparked while completing his Marine Biology degree, this then led to Tony commencing oyster farming in 1980.
+Tony expanded his knowledge with a Master of Science degree and from 2005 became involved with the NSW breeding program, installing a nursery to-on-grow juvenile hatchery-bred oysters.
 Later, in 2012, Tony developed a Sydney Rock Oyster hatchery system where he could breed oysters in a controlled environment.
-Today Tony is the East 33 Head of Hatchery and his knowledge continues to pioneer the Sydney Rock Oyster and the East 33 legacy.
+Today Tony is the East 33 Head of Hatchery, and his knowledge continues to pioneer the Sydney Rock Oyster and the East 33 legacy.

-In 2019, 10 farming families and many others have united as East 33 Limited.
+In 2019, these farming families and many others have united together as East 33.
 Collectively they combine hundreds of years of farming knowledge, creating the world’s foremost collective of Sydney Rock Oyster farming expertise.
-The East 33 mission is to pioneer the world’s best oyster culture, by empowering the people behind it, caring for the places that support it, and delivering moments to be savoured.
+The East 33 mission is to pioneer the world’s best oyster culture, by empowering the people behind it, caring for the places that support it and delivering moments to be savoured.